5 Ways Power BI Can Make Project Management Easier

 4. Use Industry-Leading Artificial Intelligence (AI)

-Power BI’s industry-leading artificial intelligence (AI) features allow project managers to extract insights from reports.
-These insights are then used to automate certain processes within your organization.
+Power BI’s industry-leading artificial intelligence (AI) features allow project managers to extract insights from reports, streamlining processes and automating tasks.

 Using this information, organizations can determine if they need to tweak things in the project.